Praneeth-18/Deep-Learning-1/README.md

 ## Project Description

-For this assignment, I was tasked with creating three different models using Teachable Machines:

 - **Image Model**: Recognizes and classifies different images based on the training data it was provided.
 - **Pose Model**: Identifies various human poses, demonstrating the application of machine learning in motion and gesture recognition.